Building Materials - A Closer Look at Different Types of Wood

-- Black Cherry – The heartwood of the black cherry tree is dark enough to be mistaken for mahogany unless closely examined.
+- The heartwood of the black cherry tree is dark enough to be mistaken for mahogany unless closely examined.

 At one time, the American chestnut tree was extensively found throughout the forests of eastern North America.
 It is now a rare finding to see a healthy mature chestnut tree.
 Restoration efforts include the introduction of blight resistant species and careful management in areas with a few environmental hazards as possible.

-- An Oral History of the American Chestnut in Appalachia (PDF) – In Appalachia the American chestnut was long sought not only for the nuts it bears, but also as a source of wood for use in building and heating.
+- In Appalachia the American chestnut was long sought not only for the nuts it bears, but also as a source of wood for use in building and heating.

 Dogwood has been used for treating fevers long before quinine became popular.
 The heavy wood from this tree becomes smooth and durable with use and has traditionally been used in the textile industry to make shuttles for weaving.

 Once a sought after shade tree, Dutch elm disease has reduced the use of these trees in landscaping.
 This hardwood is often used in construction, flooring, veneer, mining timbers, firewood, and paper products.